 3. 435.53.40.21.03.001 (Sedna Gold, Small Seconds)

 The Sedna gold version is where the Trésor reaches its most formal expression.
 Omega’s proprietary Sedna gold has a warmer tone than standard rose gold and resists colour change over time.
-The movement inside carries the gold-bridge Cal.
-8929, functionally identical to the steel version but visually richer through the caseback.
+The movement carries the gold-bridge Cal.
+8929, functionally the same as the steel version but visibly richer through the caseback.

 - Case size: 40mm